Post-war Britain (1945–1979): Finances

 International finance was a troublesome issue, as Britain had used up all its reserves and had to borrow large sums from the United States and from the International Monetary Fund.
 The U.S. provided a loan of $3.75 billion (US$57 billion in 2017) at a low 2% interest rate; Canada loaned an additional US$1.19 billion (US$16 billion in 2017).
 Starting in 1948, the United States provided grants of $3.3 billion (about US$33 billion in 2017).
-These funds came through the Marshall Plan and did not have to be repaid, however they carried the proviso that Britain modernize the management of its major corporations.
+These funds came through the Marshall Plan and did not have to be repaid, however they carried the proviso that Britain modernise the management of its major corporations.
 The aid permitted Britain to provide consumption at tolerable levels despite the austerity.
 About 40 per cent of the dollars went for food, drink and tobacco from the U.S. and 40 per cent on raw materials.
 The remainder went mostly for machinery and oil.

 By 1950, the Korean War caused a new heavy drain on the Treasury for military expenses.
 This caused the bitter split inside the Labour party.
 The Conservatives made austerity a major issue in the general election of 1950.
 Labour lost most of its large majority.
 The swing was 3.6% against it and it lost 78 seats, leaving Attlee with a slim majority in the House.
 However, a year later Labour lost the general election of 1951 despite polling more votes than in the 1945 election, and indeed more votes than the Conservative Party.

 Conservative Government, 1951–1964

 Winston Churchill (1951–1955)

-Winston Churchill again became Prime Minister.
-His third government — after the wartime national government and the short caretaker government of 1945 — would last until his resignation in 1955.
+Winston Churchill again became prime minister.
+His third government – after the wartime national government and the short caretaker government of 1945 – would last until his resignation in 1955.
 During this period he renewed what he called the "special relationship" between Britain and the United States, and engaged himself in the formation of the post-war order.

 His domestic priorities followed the post-war consensus with minor adjustments.
-However foreign policy crises took centre stage.
+However, foreign policy crises took centre stage.
 They were partly the result of the continued decline of British military and imperial prestige and power.

-In February 1952, King George VI died and was succeeded by his eldest daughter Elizabeth.
+In February 1952, King George VI died and was succeeded by his eldest daughter Elizabeth II.
 Her coronation on 2 June 1953 gave the British people a renewed sense of national pride and enthusiasm which had been lowered by the war.